ericdai5/globaldesign/src/pages/en/introduction.md

 Global Design is an introductory resource of best practices for creating cross-cultural designs and building international web products.

 As of 2022, there are around 5 billion internet users around the world, and the cross-cultural aspect of design is more relevant than ever.
-There are not many resources for designing products that span multiple countries and continents.
-This project hopes to be a space that teaches and inspires new designers about global design.
+However, there are not many written guides for designing products that span multiple countries and continents - this site hopes to fill that void.

 This site is a work in progress.
 If you are interested in helping to build this resource, please reach out here [(email)](mailto:ericdai@sas.upenn.edu).